vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

  PyTreeDef([{'W': *, 'b': *}, {'W': *, 'b': *}]))
 ```

-Like I mentioned earlier, JAX transforms are composable and can be applied
+Like I mentioned earlier, **JAX transforms are composable and can be combined
-together to generate complex behaviour.
+together to generate complex behaviour**.
 We've already seen an example of this by
 applying `jax.grad` twice to get the second derivative.
 Another example is
 combining `jax.jit` and `jax.grad` to produce a jit compiled autodiff function!

 At risk of becoming an "autodiff" section rather than a function transformation
 section, I should mention other transformations.
 A particularly famous one is
 `jax.vmap` which simply converts a function on a single input to one that can
 accept batches of inputs.

 > Personally I haven't found much use for this as I am too used to writing
 batched code anyway.
+But your mileage may vary.

 A more powerful transformation is `jax.pmap` which converts a function into one
 that can be parallelised across